ODEP - Office of Disability Employment Policy

 Discover the benefits of Maximizing Productivity: Accommodations for Employees with Psychiatric Disabilities.

-Learn the benefits of Workplace Personal Assistance Services (WPAS) for workers with significant disabilities.
+Learn the benefits of Personal Assistance in the Workplace for workers with significant disabilities.

 The Computer/Electronic Accommodations Program (CAP) provides FREE assistive technology to federal employees with disabilities and wounded Service Members.